 Top Priority Adjustments

-• Change color of the main CTA buttons so it can stand out.
+• Change color of the main CTA buttons from black to a bright color so it can stand out.

 • Allow for users to purchase with different kinds of crypto-currencies.

 • Re-label input elements when listing NFTs.

 • Rearrange main landing page so that collections is featured at the top next to top featured artwork.

 I took the insights and communicated findings from the usability tests and put together a list to help organize potential solutions.
 Prioritizing certain feedback to iterate and refine the prototype and test it all over again.

 The most challenging and time-consuming areas of this project and one that I am most satisfied with is the UI design.
 The cards displayed on the NFT landing page show important data that informs the user on the value and origin of the NFT.
 It was important to display the information in a way that makes sense to a user who has no experience investing in crypto.

 If I could go back I would have spent more time implementing a search feature that could allow users to filter through different types of NFT's.
 I would have also spent more time working on the arrangement of categories on the main landing page, especially the top section.
 Utilizing the top area to its highest potential would encourage users to scroll through the rest of the page and engage with FELT’s community.